VisionDepth/VisionBreaker-Neurogrid-Terminal/README.md

-# Matrix-Rain
+# Codefall-Rain
-## Fun little script to display the nostalgic Matrix Rain we all love
+## Fun little script to display the nostalgic codefall Rain we all love

 - first clone this repo or download by clicking green button
 - then open terminal or preferred prompt and enter: